mui/material-ui/docs/pages/blog/mui-core-v5.md

 In practice, the change makes the MUI Core components extendable placeholders.

 **First**, you can use the [existing style mapping](/customization/palette/#adding-new-colors) of the components.
-For instance, you can add a new neutral color to lette.
+For instance, you can add a new neutral color to the palette.
 The Button computes the right derivative colors.

 ```jsx
 import { createTheme, Button } from '@mui/material';